Overcoming Tight Constraints in Soft Happy Colouring: Introduction

 \section{Introduction}

-Homophily dictates the structural organisation of complex networks, manifesting as functional modules in biological systems, social circles in human interactions, and distinct communities across digital ecosystems~\cite{Homophily}.
+\emph{Homophily} dictates the structural organisation of complex networks, manifesting as functional modules in biological systems, social circles in human interactions, and distinct communities across digital ecosystems~\cite{Homophily}.
 An effective approach to unravelling these structures is through the lens of graph colouring, specifically the Soft Happy Colouring (SHC) problem.

 The SHC problem is recognised as a graph colouring challenge.
-Instead of strictly requiring that all adjacent vertices have different colours, the goal is to maximise the number of $\rho$-happy vertices for $0\leq \rho \leq 1$, where a vertex is $\rho$-happy if the proportion of neighbouring vertices that share its colour is at least $\rho$~\cite{ZHANG2015117}.
+Instead of strictly requiring that all adjacent vertices have different colours, the goal is to maximise the number of $\rho$-happy vertices for $0\le\rho\le 1$, where a vertex is $\rho$-happy if the proportion of neighbouring vertices that share its colour is at least $\rho$~\cite{ZHANG2015117}.
+The motivation for introducing SHC was homophily in social networks that can be also expressed by the \emph{community structure} of graphs.
+A \emph{community}~\cite{10.1007/978-3-540-48413-4_23} in a graph is a subset of the vertex set whose size is ``large enough'', and its vertices are more densely adjacent to themselves compared with the remaining vertices.
+It is well-known that real-world graphs almost always exhibit community structures, a phenomenon extensively documented across general complex systems~\cite{Cherifi2019}, social and biological networks~\cite{doi:10.1073/pnas.122653799}, and models of human interaction~\cite{PhysRevE.68.065103}.

 The SHC problem is NP-hard; finding an optimal solution is computationally intractable~\cite{ZHANG2015117}.
 Consequently, the use of metaheuristics~\cite{Blum2003} becomes inevitable for obtaining sub-optimal solutions to the problem.
 However, designing effective metaheuristics is a non-trivial task, requiring careful formulation of global and local search strategies that align with both the topology of the feasible region and the mathematical structure of the problem.

-The motivation for introducing happy colouring was \emph{homophily}~\cite{Homophily} in social networks, a concept that can be expressed by the \emph{community structure} of graphs.
-A \emph{community}~\cite{10.1007/978-3-540-48413-4_23} in a graph is a subset of the vertex set whose size is ``large enough,'' and its vertices are more densely adjacent to themselves compared with the remaining vertices.
-It is well-known that real-world graphs almost always have community structures~\cite{Cherifi2019, doi:10.1073/pnas.122653799, PhysRevE.68.065103}.